a4z/libsl3/README.md

-# libsl3, the convenient C++11 interface for SQLite 3.x
+# libsl3, the convenient interface for SQLite 3.x

 libsl3 is designed to enable a comfortable and efficient communication with SQLite 3.x database based on its natural language, which is SQL.

+libsl3 origins back to a time when C++11 was new.
+It has been stable to support an existing user for quite a while, over a decade.
+With C++23 landing, development has been restarted.
+The goal is to keep the interface stable, but using newer C++ standard might justify some breaking changes.

+There is a branch preserving the original C++11 state for people looking for the old interface.

 ## A short usage example